tvboelens/User-Notes-API/notes.md

         - [x] Delete by id
     - [] Operations for multiple objects, i.e. allow arrays/slices of Users and Notes?
 - [] Error messaging
+    - [] custom error if username already exists
+    - [] custom error if password is empty (or handle it directly in the controller)
+- [] controllers
+    - [] password validation when registering?
+    -
 - [] utils
     - [] encode hash string
     - [] parse hash string